Team Relay Challenge

 - Each team member when registered will be assigned his/her running bib.

 - The Team Captain only will receive the 4 Team Race Packets.
-You will find that each team member's running bib number will have a different color background print which will identify their starting position.
+You will find that each team member's running bib number will have a different color strip printed across which will identify their starting position.

 - For example, the Team Captain will have a 'green' bib which will indicate they'll be running the first leg of 0km-5km, another team member with a 'blue' bib will run the second leg from 5km-10km, the third team member with a 'pink' bib number will run the third leg from 10km-15km and the final team member will run with a 'orange' bib from 15km-the Finish line (6km.097m).
 IMPORTANT: Positions cannot be changed!

-- NOTE: It is each runner's responsibility to catch the right bus at the right time - no provision can be made for late arrivals so please try and travel as a team and get your Team Captain to coordinate getting you on the right bus!
+- NOTE: It is each runner's responsibility to be at their starting point at the right time - no provision can be made for late arrivals so please try and travel as a team and get your Team Captain to coordinate getting you to the right place on time!